 Grip Strength x 60 seconds.
 Grip only the shafts of your ice tools, without support from the handle.
 Hook the weight(s) with your ice tools (kettle bells work best) and hold that weight for 1 minute.
 Use good lifting posture: back straight, shoulders shrugged up toward the ears, and arms active, with the weighted tools hanging to your sides.
 The weight should be heavy enough that you could hold it for about 90 seconds.
 To decrease the difficulty, use the grips of the ice tools.

 Incline Pull-ups x 60 seconds.
 As many as you can do in 1 minute.

-Rest 3 minutes.
-Repeat each exercise one more time for a total of two rounds with a 3-minute rest in between each round.
+Rest 3 minutes, then repeat each exercise one more time for a total of two rounds.
+Rest another 3 minutes before each additional round.